zadean/xqerl/README.md

 <s>Regex is hacked together (fn:matches, fn:replace, etc.).
 To make it 100% (or even close) will take building a regex parser that rewrites XML Schema regex into one of the Erlang-known flavors.</s>
-Regex is missing the concept of range subtraction.
-This accounts for 10% of test case errors.
+<s>Regex is missing the concept of range subtraction.
+This accounts for 10% of test case errors.</s> FIXED

 Query rewrite and optimization phases are still missing.